 I remember the day when dad bought a BPL Stereo.
 I was ecstatic to see the stereo and I thought it was a television set.

 I was six years old when my brother was born.
 We went by flight to Kottayam during vacation.
-I was curious to see the pilots and I tried to peek inside the pilot’s cabin but no luck.
+I was curious to see the pilot and tried to peek inside the pilot’s cabin but no luck.
 I loved the food served in the flight.
 I took few spoons home.
 In those days, it was my ardent desire to become a pilot.
 On our return trip to Baroda, dad was not with us.
 We traveled alone.
 Dad met us at the Bombay airport.
-It’s amazing when I think about it now, how he met us even though we didn’t have mobile phones.

 Vacations were very special time for me.
 We used to go Kottayam every year.
 I loved the train journey.
 It was a 3 day, 2 nights journey.
 My mom’s mother, Ammachy, was healthy and energetic in those days.
-She used to prepare delicious Kerala dishes.
+She used to prepare delicious dishes.
 I loved watching ducks and hens.
 I used to pick eggs from the hen’s cottage.
-Ammachy was always in the kitchen preparing food.

 I was very close with my dad during my childhood.
-He would be with us in the house for a short time and was usually out of town due to some company projects.
+He would be with us for a short time and was usually out of town due to company projects.
 When he got home, I would search his luggage to see if he got anything for me.
 While at home, he would teach me maths.
 Mom would handle other subjects and take tests.

 I remember an incident when my mom tried to put notta on my fingers.
 In my anger, I broke the window pane with my fingers.
 Dad had to take me to the clinic that night.